 E. Submitting Your Work

-changed.
-To be seen by us (or our testing software), your commits must be
+not changed.
+To be seen by us (or our testing software), your commits must be pushed

 Furthermore, we don't treat all your commits, even when pushed, as submissions until you mark them as such.
 To submit one of your committed versions, create (and subsequently push) an appropriately named tag.
 For example, when you first want to submit hw3, first commit any changes in your hw3 directory, and then do this: